What is Organometallic Chemistry?

 Organometallic Chemistry involves the study of chemical compounds consisting of at least 1 bond between a metal and a carbon atom of an organic compound namely alkaline earth and other transition metals.

 Organometallic Chemistry merges concepts of both traditional organic and inorganic chemistry.
 Organometallic compounds find its application in industry and research chemical reactions.
-It also acts a catalyst in increasing the rate of these reactions.
+It also acts as a catalyst in increasing the rate of these reactions.
 For example homogeneous catalysis.

 N-butyllithium, zinc.
 Ferrocene and Tetracarbonyl nickel are also organometallic compounds consisting of transition metals.

 The metal-carbon bond is usually highly covalent in organometallic compounds.
-Cyanide can be considered as an example for a highly electropositive elements.

 Some of these compounds are found in nature such as organomercury compounds, organolead, tetraethyllead, and ferrocene.